 About What's Out There

-What’s Out There incorporates historic designed landscapes from all 50 states, including those listed on the National Register of Historic Places (NRHP), and National Historic Landmarks (NHL) designated with significance in landscape.
+What’s Out There incorporates historic designed landscapes from all 50 U.S. states, including those listed on the National Register of Historic Places (NRHP), and National Historic Landmarks (NHL) designated with significance in landscape, and has begun adding sites in Canada.
 What’s Out There has received several ArtWorks grants from the National Endowment for the Arts and is done in partnership with leading universities, professional colleagues, complementary institutions, and others and all submissions are crafted in accordance with concise guidelines and are vetted by TCLF staff.

 Images included in the database are available for public use with a required credit of The Cultural Landscape Foundation as well as to the photographer when one is noted.
 Commercial use of images in the database requires written consent from TCLF.